c-razo/c-razo1.github.io/README.md

 ### 4. SQL Filtering Lab

 **Description**: In this lab, I practiced using SQL queries to retrieve specific data from a database.
 The lab focused on filtering data using `AND`, `OR`, and `NOT` operators.
+SQL filtering is a crucial technique in cybersecurity that prevents SQL injection attacks, one of the most common vulnerabilities in web applications.
+SQL injection occurs when malicious actors insert harmful SQL code into input fields to manipulate or access unauthorized data.
+Effective SQL filtering helps mitigate these risks by validating and sanitizing user inputs, ensuring that only safe queries reach the database.

 **Steps Taken**: